aifatelescope/datared/book/intro.md

 ## Overview of what we will use

-The whole data reduction and analysis is done in Python, using a series of professional packages under active developement:
+The whole data reduction and analysis is done in Python, using a series of professional packages under active development:

 * `ccdproc` (framework for the image pre-reduction)